mattpiccolella/stop-and-frisk/report.md

 For our project, we looked at New York City Stop and Frisk data.

 ### What is Stop and Frisk?
-Prior to 2013, Stop and Frisk was a policy under which the New York Police Department stop, interrogate, and search people with extremely vague criteria of suspicion.
-The policy reached it's peak in 2011, a year in which there were more than 685,000 stops.
+Prior to 2013, Stop and Frisk was a policy under which the New York Police Department stopped, interrogated, and searched people with extremely vague criteria of suspicion.
+The policy reached its peak in 2011, a year in which there were more than 685,000 stops.
 The Police Department claimed that the policy was effective at reducing crime; however, these claims were mostly uncorroborated<sup>[1]</sup>.In 2013, a court ruled that the practices of the NYPD were unconstitutional, violating Fourth Amendment rights.
 Since the ruling, Stop and Frisk has all but been stopped.

 ### Why is the data important?
 While Stop and Frisk has more or less stopped, the effects of the policy are still felt throughout New York<sup>[2]</sup>.
 With more and more occurrences of bias from police officers across the nation, it is becoming increasingly important to improve the ways that officers assess situations.
 Using data, we can visualize the impact of the policy, evaluate the biases of officers, and understand the inefficiencies and ineffectiveness of the policy.